i

 Switch to electric appliances

-Switching to electric appliances for your heating, water and cooking could reduce your power bills and significantly lower your household emissions.
+Switching to electric appliances for your space heating, water, and cooking could lower your future energy bills and reduce your household emissions.

 Heat your home and water with electricity

 Keeping our homes warm in winter months is essential, and Kiwis have been great adopters of heat pumps.
-According to Rewiring Aotearoa, heat pumps are 3 to 4 times more efficient than gas heaters, meaning they are cheaper to run, but there are still plenty of homes using gas to stay warm.
+According to Rewiring Aotearoa, heat pumps are 3 to 4 times more efficient compared to gas heaters, meaning they are cheaper to run.
+However, there are still plenty of New Zealand homes using gas heaters to stay warm.

-Many New Zealand homes have gas or electric resistance water heating systems.
-Newer electric water heat pumps are highly efficient.
-While they can be more expensive to buy and install, they use less energy than their counterparts and can be significantly cheaper to run.
+Many New Zealand homes have gas or electric resistance water heating systems, but newer electric water heat pumps are more efficient technology.
+While the upfront cost to buy and install these systems can be high, they use less energy than their counterparts and can be significantly cheaper to run over time.

-Electric induction cooktops are more energy efficient than gas cooktops, meaning they are cheaper to run.
-As cooking only contributes a small amount to energy use, it might only be worth making the switch when doing a kitchen renovation, or when your existing cooktop reaches the end of its product life.
+A wide range of electric induction cooktops are more energy efficient than gas cooktops, meaning they are cheaper to run.
+Cooking contributes a small amount towards energy use, so it might only be worth making the switch when doing a kitchen renovation or when your existing cooktop reaches the end of its product life.

 See what you could save

-Rewiring Aotearoa have built a tool to show what you could save by going electric in your household.
+If you're wishing for cheaper bills, then you're not alone.
+Rewiring Aotearoa has built a useful tool to show what you could save by utilising electric energy or solar power in your household, as well as what changing over could cost.

-Answer the questions about your household and you'll get an assessment showing:
+Interested to know how much money you could save by making the switch to electricity?
+Answer the following questions about your household, and you'll get an assessment showing:

 • What you could save on your energy bills